djuliannader/spinJsystems/README.md

 ## Usage

--For the stationary states of the time-independent LMG manipulate parameters, move to the file /src/main_LMG.jl manipulate parameters and run as:
+- For the stationary states of the time-independent LMG manipulate parameters, move to the file /src/main_LMG.jl manipulate parameters and run as:

 ```bash
 julia main_LMG.jl